-ATM: Meaning, Facilities, Advantages & Limitations (all you need to know)
+ATM: Meaning, Facilities, Advantages & Limitations (all you know)

 Meaning : ATM is the automation of the Teller.
 An ATM is an electronic cash providing and accepting machine.
 These machines are installed to provide access to cash to the bank customers any time of the day.
 One need not worry about the working hours of the bank.
 It is a self service counter open 24 hours a day for 365 days of the year.
 A customer who wishes to avail of the ATM facility has to maintain certain minimum balance.
 There is maximum limit on withdrawal.